-The kit is complete.
+The Kit is complete.

-- 7 Remove the floppy diskette labeled VAX/VMS V5.0 RX33 S/A BKUP from the drive. - 8 Write-protect the diskette and store it in a safe place.
+- 7 Remove the diskette labeled S/A BKUP V5.0 from the diskette drive. - 8 Write-protect the diskette and store it in a safe place.

-11.1.4 Booting Standalone BACKUP from a Diskette
+9.1.4 Booting Standalone BACKUP from a Diskette

 If the system disk containing standalone BACKUP should become unusable, you can boot standalone BACKUP from an RX33 diskette.
-You need an RX33 floppy diskette that contains standalone BACKUP (either the distribution floppy diskette or one you created).
-To boot standalone BACKUP from an RX33 diskette, use the following procedure:
+You need an RX33 diskette that contains standalone BACKUP (either the distribution diskette or one that you created).
+To boot standalone BACKUP from diskettes, use the following procedure: